astroumd/photometrypipeline/README.md

 PhotoPipe is a pipeline for automated reduction, photometry and astrometry, written in Python (2.7), and designed to process imaging data from the following instruments:

 * [RATIR](http://butler.lab.asu.edu/RATIR/): the Reionization and Transients Infrared/Optical Project.
-* [RIMAS](https://lowell.edu/research/research-facilities/4-3-meter-dct/rimas/): the Rapid infrared IMAger Spectrometer.
+* [RIMAS](https://lowell.edu/research/research-facilities/4-3-meter-ldt/rimas/): the Rapid infrared IMAger Spectrometer.
+* [LMI](https://lowell.edu/research/research-facilities/4-3-meter-ldt/the-large-monolithic-imager/): the Large Monolithic Imager.

 This project is based on the previous versions of the pipeline by [cenko](https://github.com/cenko/RATIR-GSFC) and [vickitoy](https://github.com/vickitoy/photometry_pipeline).
 Built at the NASA Goddard Space Flight Center, in collaboration with the University of Maryland.